Image

 Repurposing Atovaquone for the Treatment of Platinum-Resistant Ovarian Cancer

-Trying Atovaquone for tough-to-treat ovarian cancer.
+Exploring Atovaquone for tough-to-treat ovarian cancer in a study.

 Recruiting